stitchdata/docs/_integration-schemas/bronto/inbound_activity.md

   - name: "deliveryType"
     type: "string"
+    description: |
-    description: "The type of delivery associated with the activity: `bulk`, `test`, `split`, `trigger`, or `ftaf` (forward to a  friend)."
+      The type of delivery associated with the activity.
+Possible values are:

+      - `bulk`
+      - `test`
+      - `split`
+      - `trigger`
+      - `ftaf` (forward to a friend)

   - name: "workflowName"
     type: "string"
     description: "The name of the workflow associated with the activity.
-The workflowName property is returned if a workflowId is returned."
+The `workflowName` property is returned if a `workflowId` is returned."

   - name: "listName"
     type: "string"
     description: "The name of the list associated with the activity.
-The listName property is returned if a listId is returned."
+The `listName` property is returned if a `istId` is returned."

   - name: "messageName"
     type: "string"
     description: "The name of the message associated with the activity.
-The messageName property is returned if a messageId is returned."
+The `messageName` property is returned if a `messageId` is returned."

   - name: "emailAddress"
     type: "string"
     description: "The email address of the contact associated with the activity.
-The emailAddress property is returned if a contactId is returned, and an email address is stored for the associated contact."
+The `emailAddress` property is returned if a `contactId` is returned, and an email address is stored for the associated contact."

   - name: "orderId"
     type: "string"
     description: "The ID assigned to the order.
-The orderId property is returned if the activityType is conversion."
+The `orderId` property is returned if the `activityType` is `conversion`."

-  - name: "createdDate"
-    type: "string"
-    description: "The date the activity was recorded."

   - name: "webformAction"
     type: "string"
     description: "The activity performed on the webform.
-Valid values are: submitted, view.
+Valid values are: `submitted`, `view`.
 The webformAction property is returned if the activityType is webform."

   - name: "webformName"
     type: "string"
     description: "The name of the webform used.
-The webformName property is returned if the activityType is webform."
+The `webformName` property is returned if the `activityType` is `webform`."

   - name: "listId"
     type: "string"
     description: "The ID assigned to the list that the delivery associated with the activity was sent to."
+    foreign-key: true

   - name: "socialNetwork"
     type: "string"
+    description: |
-    description: "The social network the activity was performed on.
-The valid networks are: facebook, twitter, linkedin, digg, myspace.
-The bounceType property is returned if the activityType is social."
+      The social network the activity was performed on.
+The `bounceType` property is returned if the `activityType` is `social`.

+      The valid networks are: `facebook`, `twitter`, `linkedin`, `digg`, `myspace`.

   - name: "unsubscribeMethod"
     type: "string"
+    description: |
-    description: "The method used by the contact to unsubscribe.
-Valid values are: subscriberadmin, bulk, listcleaning, fbl (Feedback Loop), complaint, account, api, unclassified.
-The unsubscribeMethod property is returned if the activityType is unsubscribe."
+      The method used by the contact to unsubscribe.
+The `unsubscribeMethod` property is returned if the `activityType` is `unsubscribe`.

+      Possible values are:

+      - `subscriberadmin`
+      - `bulk`
+      - `listcleaning`
+      - `fbl` (Feedback Loop)
+      - `complaint`
+      - `account`
+      - `api`
+      - `unclassified`

   - name: "linkName"
     type: "string"
     description: "The name of the link that was clicked.
-The linkName property is returned if the activityType is click."
+The `linkName` property is returned if the `activityType` is `click`."

   - name: "segmentId"
     type: "string"